suyunu/Senior-Project/README.md

 #### Burak Suyunu - Mehmet Akif Çördük
 #### Advisor: Assoc.
 Prof. Ali Taylan Cemgil

-Here is a 5 minute video which explains every aspects of this project with resluts: https://www.youtube.com/watch?v=pyTBeudsTYQ
+Here is a 5 minute video which explains every aspects of this project with results: https://www.youtube.com/watch?v=pyTBeudsTYQ

 ## What are They Tweeting About?
 * Makers, scientists, influencers and many other people share their ideas, products and innovations via the most intellectual social network **Twitter**.